ElishaSamPeterPrabhu/modus-code-generator-migration/md_prompts/analyze.md

 - **v1_components.json**: Lists all available v1 components, their properties, events, and documentation.
 - **v2_components.json**: Lists all available v2 components, their properties, events, and documentation.

-These files are located in `modus_migration/component_analysis/` and should be loaded and referenced for all analysis.

 ## Rules
 - Load and parse the three JSON files above before analyzing code.
 - Based on user input, analyze either: